adblockplus/cms/README.md

 Following custom filters can be used:

-* `translate(string, locale=None)`: retrieves a string from a locale file.
-  Unless a locale is specified the locale file matching the page name is used.
+* `translate(default, name, comment=None)`: translates the given default string
+   and string name for the current page and locale.
+The string name should be unique for the page but otherwise is only seen by the translators.
+Optionally a comment (description) can be specified to help provide the translators with additional context.
 * `linkify(url)`: generates an `<a href="...">` tag for the URL.
 If the URL is a page name it will be converted into a link to the most appropriate page language.
 * `toclist(html)`: extracts a list of headings from HTML code, this can be used to generate a table of contents.

+The following global functions can be used:

+* `get_string(name, page=None)`: retrieves a string from a locale file.
+  Unless a page is specified the locale file matching the name of the current page is used.
+* `get_page_content(page, locale=None)`: returns a dictionary of the content
+  and params for the given page and locale.
+Locale defaults to the current one if not specified.
+Provided keys include `head`, `body`, `available_locales` and `translation_ratio`.

 ### Static files ###